 A.L.
 East Review: Blue Jays pick up ground while Rays get dealt a tough hand

-Apr 29, 2015; Bronx, NY, USA; New York Yankees starting pitcher Michael Pineda (35) pitches against the Tampa Bay Rays during the third inning at Yankee Stadium.
+Apr 29, 2015; Bronx, NY, USA; Tampa Bay Rays starting pitcher Drew Smyly (33) reacts after giving up a home run against the New York Yankees during the sixth inning at Yankee Stadium.
 Mandatory Credit: Adam Hunger-USA TODAY Sports

 - Last Seven: 4-3